Teenagers and drugs

 HELP PREVENT DRUG USE

-While there is no surefire way to make sure your teen never does drugs, you can steps to help prevent it.
+While there is no surefire way to make sure your teen never does drugs, you can take the following steps to help prevent it.

 - Stay involved.
 Build a strong relationship with your teen and show support for his or her interests.